Brandi Burkhardt: Film and television

 After touring the country in the musical Jekyll and Hyde, with the Resurrection Cast in concert form, Burkhardt joined the cast of the NBC daytime drama Passions as the mysterious Siren, a mermaid now living on land.
 She is also seen in the film Confessions of a Shopaholic.
 In the summer of 2009, the musical A Tale of Two Cities filmed a concert version of the show which was seen in the winter months of '09 and '10 on select PBS stations.
 She reprised her role of Lucie Mannette.
 It has been released on DVD.
 She has also done many guest spots on hit television shows such as Mad Men, How I Met Your Mother, Boston Legal, Numb3rs, Brothers & Sisters, The Defenders, NCIS and The Glades.

-From 2011 to 2015, Burkhardt played Crickett Watts on the hit CW show Hart of Dixie and a recurring character on Bravo's Odd Mom Out.
+Notably, from 2011 to 2015, Burkhardt was a regular castmate on the hit CW show Hart of Dixie playing Crickett Watts and a recurring character on Bravo's Odd Mom Out Piper Winchester.

+Currently, Burkhardt is at work on her solo pop EP with some of the music industry's biggest names, and her latest single, Kiss Him Outta My Head has been well received by all.
+Burkhardt will also appear in the 2025 film Friendship alongside Paul Rudd and Tim Robinson.

 Burkhardt has plans to produce a feature film.

-Personal life

-Burkhardt's hobbies include running, tennis and sewing.